filecoin-project/specs/zigzag-circuit.md

         *Note on inclusion proofs*: at the first layer, the inclusion proofs root hash must be equal to `CommD` *Note on replication proofs*: at the last layer, the replica and parent inclusion proofs must have their root hash equal to `CommRLast`

+        *Note on proofs*: the hash at index `0` of an proof is the root of the Merkle tree

         ```
         Assign InclusionRoot = l=0 ?
 CommD : CommR_{l-1}